l2beat/earl/README.md

 ### Driven by you

 Yes you!
 This document presents current best thinking behind this project.
 Help us to guide it's future development!
+If you like what you see give us a 🌟.
 Don't hesitate to create issue in this project or reach out me directly on twitter ([@krzkaczor](https://twitter.com/krzkaczor)).

 ## Future plans: